marijanbrvar/re-former/README.md

 ### Usage
 1. Add your user data to the repository by filling in a simple web form.
-You can access the web form `http://localhost:3000/users/new` or press the new button under the User listing page.
+You can access the web form `http://localhost:3000/users/new`

 ## Authors